chrishavlin/learning_shapefiles/README.txt

 REQUIRED PYTHON LIBRARIES

-   numpy, matplotlib, shapefile (in pyshp)
+   numpy, matplotlib, pyshp

+   for scripts with polygons: shapely, descartes

 QUICK START
    1. Download and unzip a shapefile from: